MikeGawi/ePiframe_plugin/docs/SETUP.md

 References:
 * [ePiframe config.cfg file](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg)

-__*NOTE:*__ After updating/changing default configuration file with new entries, the new ones, that doesn't exists in *config.cfg* file, will be moved there with default values.
+__*NOTE:*__ After updating/changing default configuration file with new entries, the new ones, that doesn't exist in *config.cfg* file, will be moved there with default values.

 __*NOTE:*__ Script will handle moving entries from one section to another as entries are recognized by name not the section and name.